bryan-at-looker/embed-sdk-sko-markdown/section5.md

 In the case above we're both updating the visualization configuration and running at the dashboard so theres a reload.
 But the dashboard doesn't have to reload to set options.
 Lets take an example where we will change all of our visualizations to tables by clicking a button.

-First lets create a function that accepts an input of the element we clicked on and
+First lets create a function that accepts an input of the element we clicked on.
+Place this at the bottom of `demo.ts`

 ```js
 function tableChange(table_icon: HTMLElement) {